 The EFL can confirm that a total of 5804 players and Club staff from all 72 EFL Clubs were tested as part of last week’s testing programme, with 3 positive cases returned.

 A twice-weekly COVID-19 mandatory testing programme is now in place for all 72 Clubs, with today’s results covering all tests undertaken from Monday 29 March to Sunday 4 April.
 70 EFL Clubs returned zero positive tests over this period.

-Players or Club staff who have tested positive will self-isolate for a period of 10 days in line with Government guidance.
+Players or Club staff who have tested positive will self-isolate in line with latest Government guidance.